philratcliffe/dotfiles/README.md

 ===========
 I have stored the config files in git without the leading dot (period, full stop).
 Just copy the file to the correct name.
-For example, cp dotfiles/tmux.conf ~/.tmux.conf and cp cdpath ~/.cdpath etc.
+For example, cp dotfiles/tmux.conf ~/.tmux.conf and cp dotfiles/cdpath ~/.cdpath etc.